 I had decided to tighten my web-designed belt, put on my entrepreneurial spectacles and examine available options in order to provide fellow decision-makers with a brief yet meaningful guide on how to separate the wheat from the chaff in regard to those offers, choose the most optimal solution for building a website for the company and discover what a fair price for making a business website could be.

-This essay is for marketing teams, entrepreneurs and general managers who have little to none experience in creating business websites and assigning budgets to web application projects.
+This article is written for marketing teams, entrepreneurs, small business owners and general managers who have little experience with creating business websites and assigning budgets to web application projects.
 By the end of this article you will become more astute and will be able to make a considered decision next time you’d need to make a website for the company.

 To put it simply — any website is a bunch of folders with a bunch of files that contain a bunch of code that is interpreted by the browser.
 In order to get a functional website you’d need to have that code and deploy it on the server so that anyone could get access to it through the Internet connection.
 There are different ways how you can obtain those files.